IBM/transparent-supply-documentation/README.md

   image's opacity accordingly.
 - **Screen size:** Make sure the overall image and its focal point work well at different screen sizes.
 The way it gets cropped/scaled will differ on narrower screens vs. on wider screens.

+## Contributing

+We are not accepting contributions at this time, but please feel free to open issues!